GaryHostt/OIC_start-stop/README.md

 ```
 39, 53, 67, 79, 84, 86, 88
 ```
 If you are outside of the Ashburn region, also change lines 42, 56, and 69.
+You will need to deploy the flask API and go cron job to your infrastructure of choice.
+You cannot use OIC to start itself by calling the flask API, as it will already be off.

 ### Where to find your tenancy OCID